pokt-network/pocket-network-protocol/utility/README.md

 #### 3.4.3 Unstaking

 An Application is able to submit an `UnstakeMsg` to exit and remove itself from the network.
 After a successful UnstakeMsg, the Application is no longer eligible to consume Web3 traffic from Servicers.
-After the `ApplicationUnstakingTime` unbonding time elapses, the remaining is returned to the custodial account.
+After the `ApplicationUnstakingTime` unbonding time elapses, the remaining stake is returned to the custodial account.

 #### 3.4.4 Stake Burning